Sleep Disorders are a national epidemic: 100 million Americans have occasional

 related health concerns.
 Everyone with a related interest in sleep and

 health is encouraged to attend.
-This meeting is held the first Monday
+This meeting is held the second Monday

 of every month from 6 pm to 8 pm at the Parrish Healthcare Center at Port